selimslab/selimslab.github.io/_NOTES/lists/interesting/quotes.md

 ---
 ---

+There is always a philosophy for lack of courage. - Camus

 "What matters in life is not what happens to you but what you remember and how you remember it.”
 ― Gabriel Garcia Marquez

 "If we listened to our intellect we'd never have a love affair.
 We'd never have a friendship.
 We'd never go in business because we'd be cynical: "It's gonna go wrong."
 Or "She's going to hurt me."
-Or,"I've had a couple of bad love affairs, so therefore . . ."
+Or, "I've had a couple of bad love affairs, so therefore . . ."
 Well, that's nonsense.
 You're going to miss life.
 You've got to jump off the cliff all the time and build your wings on the way down.”
 ― Ray Bradbury

 "Whenever you feel like criticizing any one," he told me, "just remember that all the people in this world haven't had the advantages that you've had.”